itoogii/itoogii/README.md

 ## Hi there 👋

 Welcome, My name is Battogtokh.
-I'm an IT engineer with experience helping businesses adopt and implement new and existing technologies.
+I'm an IT engineer with experience helping businesses use modern technologies .
 I'm currently pursuing my second Bachelor's degree from the University of London to refresh my foundational knowledge and stay up-to-date with the latest trends in Machine Learning and AI.
-This will enable me to become a more valuable asset in the future job market.
 In my free time, I'm honing my skills in Web Development using React JS and FastAPI.

+- 📫 How to reach me: [email me](mailto:toogii@gmail.com)

 <!--
 **itoogii/itoogii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.